 Pottery Rugs Baskets Kachinas Miniatures Storytellers Fetishes Jewelry Home

-This beautiful example of Apache basketry shows a geometric design of open diamonds until near the bottom of the piece there is a different pattern of half filled in diamonds that are the starting point of a full, complex, star design on the bottom (please inquire for photo of bottom design if you are interested).
+0165 Apache Olla, c1900 This beautiful example of Apache basketry shows a geometric design of open diamonds until near the bottom of the piece there is a different pattern of half filled in diamonds that are the starting point of a full, complex, star design on the bottom (please inquire for photo of bottom design if you are interested).

+However, when collectors think of American Indian art, baskets often get relegated to the background until one has the opportunity to view up close these wonderful pieces that inspire awe as to how an item made entirely of organic material can survive the ravages of time.
+The striking characteristic of baskets lies in this construction of sturdy vessels out of seemingly flexible and temporary foundations.
 We will offer Hopi, Navajo, Paiute, Apache, Pomo, Panamint, Pima, and Tohono O'odam (Papago) pieces with occasionally rare pieces offered to peak your interest.
 What you will find in our selection that I believe is unique is older baskets in wonderful condition that goes beyond the often touted and newer variety.
 While the newer weavers create beautiful baskets in their own right, we hope to offer the type of pieces that collectors scour the countryside to find.
 I'll let you be the judge of our success over time.
 (Don't miss our miniature baskets shown in the miniatures collection).

 Pottery Rugs Baskets Kachinas Miniatures Storytellers Fetishes Jewelry Home